jolinjo/Fusion360_Backup/README.md

 ----

 ### How to install<a name="How-to-install"></a>
-1. Click the latest link and download the [latest distribution](https://github.com/tapnair/Project-Archiver/blob/master/dist/Project-Archiver-2.0.1.zip)
+1. Clone or download this repository

 *Note you should download from the link above.
 The regular git downloads won't get the apper submodule*